mjh508/mark-hurlstone.github.io/presentations.md

 ---

 <p class="message">
-Some recent presentations from various conferences and workshops are available for download below ~~~.
+Some recent presentations from various conferences and workshops are available for download below.
 <p>

 <!-- --constructed with <a href="http://www.latex-project.org">LaTeX</a> using the <a href="https://bitbucket.org/rivanvx/beamer/wiki/Home">Beamer class</a>-- -->